Tuesday, March 26, 2013

 On the Storage Needed to Capture Human DNA

-Ever since Watson and Crick solved the DNA puzzle, in 1953, shared a Nobel prize in Physiology or Medicine in 1962 with Wilkins, there has always been interest to store and retrieve DNA information.
+Ever since Watson and Crick solved the DNA puzzle, in 1953, and shared a Nobel prize in Physiology or Medicine in 1962 with Wilkins, there has always been interest to store and retrieve DNA information.

 However, it was not until the Human Genome Project concluded in 2003, that the entire human genome (of about 3 billion nucleotides) was considered fully decoded 1.